arnavxkohli/Lab1-Counter/task1/readme.md

    ```

 ## Step 6: Plot the counter waveforms with GTKwave.
-To implement this step, I had to install XMing and run an Xserver because gtkwave would not open on my windows machine. runs on a computer with a graphical display and communicates with various client programs.
+To implement this step, I had to install XMing and run an Xserver because gtkwave would not open on my windows machine.
+An Xserver runs on a computer with a graphical display and communicates with various client programs.
 The server accepts requests for graphical output (windows) and sends back user input (keyboard, mouse).
 The Xserver creates a graphical interface in case it fails for whatever reason.

 The output from the vcd file on gtkwave was: